Learn how to make a beaded necklace or bracelet with 3 Easy DIY jewelry-making tutorials for beginners.

 3 Easy Ways to Start and Finish a Beaded Necklace or Bracelet

 These DIY jewelry-making tutorials and ideas are perfect for beginners of all ages.
-Below are three easy ways to start and finish beaded jewelry:
+Below are three easy techniques you can use to start and finish beaded jewelry:

 - Infinity